Mushfiqur-Rahman-Robin/Mushfiqur-Rahman-Robin/README.md

 ### Hi there, This is [Mushfiqur Rahman][website] 👋

-## I'm a full-stack data scientist with a passion for world politics and the stock market, always eager to stay on top of new AI advancements and discoveries.
+## I'm a full-stack data scientist with a passion for history, economy, and stock market.
+I am always eager to stay on top of new AI advancements and discoveries.

 - 🏁 My goal is to be a full-stack data scientist with MLOps skills.
 - 🔭 I contributed to two research papers as the first author!